 With fierce competition in all sectors, unreliable cash flow and greater regulation, there is a great deal for ethnic business leaders to worry about today.
 However, with greater consumer choice and a need for more personalised service to survive, these leaders must wake up to the importance of staff retention.
 They need to start treating their staff like colleagues and not subordinates as well as providing them with the training, opportunities and support they require to fulfil their ambitions within the business.
 These things can be difficult for all small business but if they do not act on it, they will either remain small forever or vanish completely.

 All businesses are suffering as a result of the recession, but Somali businesses seem to be failing like sandcastles in heavy rain and winds.
 For some they fail having tried everything to survive, but for the vast majority they let themselves down by ignoring or forgetting business basics such as negotiation and honesty.
 The fact is all businesses at some point face great hardship, but what differentiates those that survive from those that collapse is simply the ability to negotiate and communicate with key stakeholders who also have an interest in the businesses survival.

-More Somali businesses fail than succeed in the UK because of poor business planning, lack of finance, poor management and poor choice of business location, among many other things.
+The fact is that more Somali businesses fail than succeed in the UK and the reasons for this are many.
+Among the most important are poor business planning, lack of finance, poor management and poor choice of business location.